chuanqisun/htmaa-2025/src/posts/week-12/index.md

 }
 ```

-In the web app, we need to account for bounce in the connection due to sliding motion.
-I picked my favorite RxJS library to handle the debounce.

-The Web app serves as a brain.
-It tracks the current LED, checks if user probes the correct address, and sends command to Switchboard to turn off the LED and light up another one.
+In the web app, I needed to account for connection bounce caused by the sliding motion.
+I used the RxJS library to handle the debounce.
+The web app serves as the brain.
+It tracks the current LED, checks if the user probes the correct address, and sends a command to the Switchboard to turn off that LED and light up another.

 ```js
 import { Subject, debounceTime, distinctUntilChanged, BehaviorSubject } from "https://esm.sh/rxjs";